 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Healthy blood sugar (glucose) levels are 70 to 99 milligrams per deciliter (mg/dL).
-If you have undiagnosed prediabetes, your levels are typically 100 to 125 mg/dL.
+A healthy fasting blood sugar (glucose) range is 70 to 99 milligrams per deciliter (mg/dL).
+If you have prediabetes, your fasting levels are typically 100 to 125 mg/dL.

 Prediabetes is very common.
-Researchers estimate that 84 million adults in the U.S. have prediabetes.
-It affects more than 1 in 3 adults under age 65 and half of people over 65 in the U.S.
+Researchers estimate that 84 million adults in the U.S. have it.
+It affects more than 1 in 3 adults under age 65 and half of the people over 65 in the U.S.

 Advertisement

-The cause of prediabetes is the same as the cause of Type 2 diabetes — mainly, insulin resistance.
+The main cause of prediabetes is insulin resistance.

 Insulin resistance happens when cells in your muscles, fat and liver don’t respond as they should to insulin.
-Insulin is a hormone your pancreas makes that’s essential for life and regulating blood sugar levels.
-When you don’t have enough insulin or your body doesn’t respond properly to it, you experience elevated blood sugar levels.
+This hormone is essential for controlling your blood glucose.
+When you don’t have enough insulin or your body doesn’t use it properly, you get high blood sugar.

 Several factors can contribute to insulin resistance, including: